 Addis Goldman (b.
 1991, Seattle, WA) is an MA Candidate in International Relations at the University of Chicago.
 He holds an MA from Columbia University and a BA from Colorado College.
-He previously served as a research assistant at the Columbia Center for Contemporary Critical Thought at Columbia Law School.
-He also served as research assistant to Saskia Sassen, Robert S. Lynd Professor of Sociology.
-He previously worked at BOMB Magazine, the multi-platform publishing house and literary arts quarterly archived within the Rare Book and Manuscript Library at Columbia University.
+He serves on the editorial staff of the Chicago Policy Review at the Irving B. Harris School of Public Policy Studies.
+He previously served as a research assistant at the Columbia Center for Contemporary Critical Thought at Columbia Law School and as research assistant to Saskia Sassen.
+He also previously worked at BOMB Magazine, the multi-platform publishing house and literary arts quarterly archived within the Rare Book and Manuscript Library at Columbia University.

 “Why Carl Schmitt Matters to China.”
 The Hedgehog Review, Institute for Advanced Studies in Culture, University of Virginia, October 21, 2021.